6 Fashion Creators Share Their 2025 Trend Predictions

-From fresh denim silhouettes to new color obsessions, it can be tricky to navigate the mélange of fashion trends that infiltrate our screens — and stores — at the start of every year.
+From fresh denim silhouettes to new colour obsessions, it can be tricky to navigate the mélange of fashion trends that infiltrate our screens — and stores — at the start of every year.
 That said, if fashion were a sport, January trend predictions would be the pre-season highlight.
-And who better to coach us than some of our favorite in-the-know content creators?
+And who better to coach us than some of our favourite in-the-know content creators?

 With masses of followers and their fingers on the pulse, fashion creators serve heaps of style inspiration, introduce their communities to new brands, and list forthcoming trends quicker than ChatGPT.
 So to start the year, we asked six creators for their 2025 trend predictions — including the ones they’re already wearing, are planning to try, and have clocked on the runways.